-Aluminum sand casting — also called green sand molding — uses green sand, a regenerated sand mixed with synthetic or natural binders.
+The Aluminum sand casting process — also called green sand molding — uses green sand, a regenerated sand mixed with synthetic or natural binders.
 This mixture of sand, water and clay is placed in a mold to create a cavity of the object to be cast.
 This creates two casts that are clamped together.
 Molten metal is then poured onto the mold.
 During the cooling period, the metal solidifies.
 The heat from the molten metal removes moisture, so the cast is easy to crack open during the cast shake-out process.

 No-Bake Sand Molding